exercism/v3/docs/concept-exercises.md

 **Purpose:** Provide instructions for the exercise.

-This file is split into two halves.
+This file is split into two parts.
-1. The first half explains the "story" or "theme" of the exercise.
+1. The first part explains the "story" or "theme" of the exercise.
 It should generally contain no code samples.
-2. The second half provides clear instructions of what a student needs to do, providing tasks.
+2. The second part provides clear instructions of what a student needs to do, providing tasks.

-Each tasks must conform to the following standard:
+Each task must conform to the following standard:
 - Start with a third-level heading starting with a number (.e.g `### 1.`, `### 2.`)
-- Provide a method that a student needs to define with its signature(e.g. `X(...)` that takes an A and returns a Z),
+- Describe which function/method the student needs to define/implement (e.g. `Implement method X(...)` that takes an A and returns a Z),
 - Provide an example usage of that function.
 These examples should be different examples to those given in the tests.

 Avoid any controversial topics in the stories - be empathetic to triggers that people might have - there's normally a less controversial or risque variant of a story that can be used.